emtneutrino/races/README.md

 `save`, `overwrite`, `list`, `delete`, `load` and `blt` operate on your private list of races.
 No one else will be able to view or modify your private list.  `savePublic`, `overwritePublic`, `listPublic`, `deletePublic`, `loadPublic` and `bltPublic` work like the private versions but operate on the public list of races.
 All players have access to the public list of races.

 You can clear all waypoints, except registration waypoints, by typing `/races clear`.
 You cannot clear waypoints if you have joined a race.
 Leave the race or finish it first.

+To reverse the order of waypoints, type `/races reverse`.
+You cannot reverse waypoints if there are less than 2 waypoints.
+You cannot reverse waypoints if you have joined a race.
+Leave the race or finish it first.

 After you have set your waypoints, you can register your race.
 You cannot register your race unless there are two or more waypoints in the race.
 This will advertise your race to all players.
 At the starting waypoint of the race, a purple circled star will appear on the map and a purple cylinder checkpoint will appear in the world.
 This is the registration waypoint.
 These will be visible to all players.
 Type `/races register 2 180` to register your race with 2 laps and a DNF timeout of 180 seconds.
 If you do not indicate the number of laps, the default is 1 lap.
 If you do not indicate the DNF timeout, the default is 120 seconds.
 If you set the number of laps to 2 or more, the start and finish waypoints must be the same.
 You may only register one race at a time.
 If you want to register a new race, but already registered one, you must unregister your current race first.
 You cannot register a race if you are currently editing waypoints.
 Stop editing first.